CURA Design brings together people from different backgrounds with the same idea.

 In 2020, Research + Design was renamed Cura Design.

 Cura as a word can be translated in Portugese and Spanish as "the process of making or becoming sound or healthy again" or "the gift of healing".
 Simply put, Cura Design endeavours to heal and to reconnect with the natural world through a design process that heals the natural world and also heals and enhances the built enviroment and importantly our well being.
-There is a great deal of studies and literature both in the Uk and abroad that has quantified and validated this approach.
+There are a great deal of studies and literature both in the Uk and abroad that have quantified and validated this approach.

 Speaking and Events